bucs110/final-project-fall20-ravioli/README.md

         * url for the module documentation
         * a short description of the module
 * Class Interface Design
-    * << A simple drawing that shows the class relationships in your code (see below for an example). >>
         * ![class diagram](assets/classDiagram.jpg)
-    * This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm.
 * Classes
     * Character- moves around, attacks enemies, collects items, interacts with NPCs
     * Enemy- tracks and attacks character